Thursday, 10 October 2024

 Monday, 4 March 2024

 Blood Cancer Network Ireland is holding its annual symposium on Friday 24th May 2024 The aim of the symposium is to provide Irish researchers and clinical staff with the opportunity to hear about the latest research and hottest topics in blood cancer research from international experts and to present their own work in this area.
 This symposium will bring researchers in the fields of cancer drug discovery and hematological malignancies together with industry and clinical investigators interested in translating research findings into early clinical development.
 The scientific focus will be 'the challenge of overcoming treatment resistance'.
 The focus of the symposium on cutting edge research and cancer therapeutics development will make this a highly significant and relevant meeting for all researchers interested in applying research findings for clinical development in blood cancers.
-Details on how to register for this free event will follow Venue: Sheraton Hotel, Athlone.
+Register to attend here: Blood Cancer Network (BCNI) Symposium 2024 | University of Galway BCNI (clr.events) To submit an abstract by 1st May click here: https://universityofgalwaybcni.clr.events/event/135846 Venue: Sheraton Hotel, Athlone.

 Monday, 4 September 2023